 The lack of “people like us ” the curriculum (surely, in all of human history, a scientist of colour had done somthing worthy of being taught).

 The lack of “people like us” people from m to PhD level and above in academia (where are all the BAME PhD students, post docs, researchers, professors?
 How can we make a living and survive?).

 Over time we realised we had to work together to answer these questions, because unlike our white peers the answer isnt in front of us.

-Whilst finishing our Masters’ degrees in 2018 we set up a meeting with the senior academics of our school and the school’s Equality, Diversity and Inclusion Committee to address these issues.
-This culminated in us setting up an exhibition on POC in academia, having a race champion appointed and slightly addressing the drinking culture in the school, however as we were due to graduate in a couple months we were not able to implement lasting change.
+Whilst finishing our Masters’ degrees in 2018 we set up a meeting with the senior academics of our school and the school’s Equality, Diversity and Inclusion Committee to address the “people like us” issues.

-However, finding out about how widespread and systematic these problems are across so many academic institutions, we didn’t want to stop the work we were doing after we graduated, so we decided to continue our efforts which lead to the development of our social enterprise, POCSquared.
+Despite the racism and finding out how widespread and systematic these problems are across every academic institution, we didn’t want to stop the work we were doing after we graduated, so we decided to continue our efforts.
+This lead to the development of our social enterprise, POCSquared.

 We aim to:

 - Tackle the lack of people from marginalised backgrounds progressing into PhD level and above in STEM academia. – This issue is incredibly important as this is when people of colour go from being paying students to being a paid employee of the institution they attend.
 This occurs due to a multitude of reasons, including the infamous BME attainment gap (which is only observed in higher academic institutions as this is when a person goes from being marked externally to being marked internally, allowing for biases – unconscious or not – to have a large effect on a person’s outcome).
 This is also extremely exacerbated for black students with them on average 28.3% less likely than their white counterparts to achieve top grades.